 There is no antidote for the toxic agent cycasin.
 Treatment is aimed at quickly removing the poison from the system.
 Your vet will need to induce vomiting immediately and give activated charcoal or other strong binders to absorb the poison from the gastrointestinal tract.
 Gastric lavage (pumping the stomach) is essential.
 Giving cathartic medication will immediately evacuate the bowels.

 Any sago-toxic dog will need to be provided with supportive care, which may include IV fluids, gastro protectants, anti-seizure medications, and other medications necessary to support the gastrointestinal system, liver, and nervous system.
-Give these both immediately and during long-term management.
+A poisoned dog must be given these treatments immediately and during long-term management.